Seda Eğridere: Acting career

 Eğridere began her professional career in film in 2010 when she was cast as the title character Alina in the feature film, Alina, the Turkish Assassin.
-Consulting director/producer for the film was the American director Bobby Roth whose directing credits include Lost, Prison Break, Revenge and Marvel's Agents of S.H.I.E.L.D..
+Consulting director/producer for the film was the American director Bobby Roth whose directing credits include Lost, Prison Break, Revenge and Agents of S.H.I.E.L.D..
 Upon being cast as the titular character, Eğridere persuaded director Roth to shoot parts of the film in her home country.
 The casting process for the male lead actor was diligent and producers had difficulty finding a Turkish actor who spoke good English but finally, in 2012, Turkish actor, Tamer Karadağlı was cast to play the male lead opposite Eğridere.
 For the movie, Eğridere was required to speak Russian, Spanish and Arabic, undergo extensive martial arts training and learn to ride a motorcycle.
 She was celebrated for her physical performance and the sex scenes with Tamer Karadağlı generated a lot of buzz around the film.

 Before the production started on Alina, the Turkish Assassin, Eğridere appeared in a guest role in 2011, in the award-winning feature film Hicaz, the directorial debut of Erdal Rahmi Hanay.
 Recently, Eğridere started to work on her latest project, an independent feature, Inside Out, for which she wrote the script as well as producing it.
-She stars in the leading role Azra Yilmaz, a Turkish art curator who moves to Los Angeles to expand her influence in the art gallery scene.
+She stars as Azra Yilmaz, a Turkish art curator who moves to Los Angeles to expand her influence in the art gallery scene.